jasdeepkhalsa/phpunit-skeleton/README.md

 5. Run `./vendor/bin/phpunit` again to make sure all tests are passing again

 ## Credits ##
-* Me and my awesomely laborious efforts in getting to grips with PHPUnit testing
+* To the wonderful people on [Stack Overflow](http://stackoverflow.com/questions/15710410/autoloading-classes-in-phpunit-using-composer-and-autoload-php) for helping me understand PHPUnit better
-* Constant support from PHP Guru Jujhar Singh from [Buto](http://get.buto.tv/) who also inspired the test case style in the examples
+* Constant support from PHP Guru Jujhar Singh from [Buto](http://get.buto.tv/) who also inspired the test case style used in the examples
 * Class examples inspired from video by Jeffrey Way from [Nettuts+](http://net.tutsplus.com/tutorials/php/better-workflow-in-php-with-composer-namespacing-and-phpunit/)

 ## Contact ##